 There are dozens of Portuguese courses ready for you to start learning, and all you need to get started is five minutes per day.

-Memrise uses spaced repetition optimization, which means you do not have to worry about remembering to revise old material.
+Memrise uses spaced repetition optimization, which means you don’t have to worry about remembering to review old material.
 The program will tell you what to review and when, so you can always know what you have already mastered and what needs to be repeated.

 The courses range from basic (starting from scratch) to colloquial Portuguese.
 There are also shorter courses covering food, numbers, colors, verbs, countries and tenses.
 You will love them all!

-Starting from the very basics of the language (with words such as boy, man and woman), you will be able to progress and keep unlocking content as you get better, until your reach the last lesson, politics!
+Starting from the very basics, you’ll be able to progress and keep unlocking content on Duolingo as you get better.

-However, if you already know a little bit of Portuguese, you do not have to start from zero.
-Instead, you can take the placement test and see where the system allocates you.
+If you know a little Portuguese, you don’t have to start from zero.
+You can take the placement test and see where the system allocates you.

 Duolingo also uses spaced repetition with interactive exercises as a way of teaching.
-This technique has been proven to be successful in teaching languages online because it helps you actually remember what you have already learned.
-The algorithms have you covered, bringing old stuff back when you need to review it.
+The algorithm brings old stuff back when you need to review it.

 Two awesome features make Duolingo stand out:

-- The second feature is the “Stories” section, where you can practice your reading and listening comprehension skills with short stories that are given to you step by step.
+The second feature is the “Stories” section, where you can practice your reading and listening comprehension skills with short stories that are given to you step by step.
 The more you read, the more stories you unlock.
-Have fun!

-The course is divided into two levels, Portuguese I and Portuguese II, each including 20 lessons.
+The IE Languages course is divided into two levels, Portuguese I and Portuguese II, each including 20 lessons.